This page will help guide you through the process of choosing a topic and identifying resources that may be useful in your research.

 - Page numbers of the article

-Once you have this information, you can use the Online Library Catalog to find the location of the journal you need.
-Since you know the exact title of the journal, use the Start of Magazine/Journal Title search in the catalog to search for the location of the journal at the University of Illinois library.
+Once you have this information, you can use the Online Library Catalog or Online Journals & Databases to find the location of the journal you need.
+Since you know the exact title of the journal, use the Title search in the catalog to search for the location of the journal at the University of Illinois library.

 It is important to carefully examine the articles you find in order to see if they will truly be helpful to you in your research.
 The list of questions below is intended to provide a starting point for evaluating an article in four major categories: accuracy, content, author, and date.

 - Accuracy-- Based on your knowledge of the subject, does the article seem to be accurate?
 Are any conclusions supported or backed up by convincing data?

 - Coverage-- Does the article fully address the issues raised?
 Is the coverage comprehensive, or do you need additional sources?
 Is the article objective, or does it seem to be based on opinion?

 - Authority-- Are the authors authorities in their fields?
 Have they published extensively on this topic?
 Are they affiliated with a reputable university or institution?

 - Coverage-- When was the article published?
 Is it current enough for your topic?
 Do you need to find similar articles that are more up-to-date?

 Are you using Web-based resources in your research?
 Web ages also need to be evaluated to determine if they will be useful in your research.
 In most cases you may apply the criteria you would use in evaluating print resources to the evaluation of Web-based resources.
 It is important to remember that unlike scholarly print publications, where articles are subjected to a process of review, anyone can publish on the Web.
 Many webpages are also designed to be commercial as opposed to educational.
 For more information about evaluating Web resources, please see the following pages: